 In March 2010, underground mining began at the mine.
 The transition from open pit to underground mining was completed in September 2012.[4]

 In September 2012, Diavik completed construction of the Northwest Territories' first large scale wind farm.
 The four turbine, 9.2 megawatt facility provides 11 per cent (2015) of the Diavik mine's annual power needs and operates at 98% availability.
 Diesel fuel offset is about five million litres (1,300,000 US gal) per year.
 Diavik operates the world's largest wind diesel hybrid power facility at its remote off-grid mine.
-The wind farm, operational down to −40 °C (−40 °F), sets a new benchmark in cold climate renewable energy.[5][6]
+The wind farm, operational down to −40 °C (−40 °F), sets a new benchmark in cold-climate renewable energy.[5][6]

-In 2015, $US350 million was announced to fund development of a fourth kimberlite pipe ore body, known as A21.
+In 2015, $US350 million was announced to fund the exploitation of a fourth kimberlite pipe ore body, known as A21.
 Construction of the A21 rockfill dike (like the other three ore bodies, A21 kimberlite pipe is under shallow waters of Lac de Gras) is expected to be complete in 2018 with first diamonds expected in the fall of that year.
 To build the dike, Diavik will use the same technologies as were used to build the A154 and A418 dikes.[citation needed]

 In December 2015, Rio Tinto announced discovery of the 187.7 carat Diavik Foxfire diamond, one of the largest rough gem quality diamonds ever produced in Canada.
 The Diavik Foxfire was bestowed an indigenous name, Noi?eh Kwe, which, in the Tlicho First Nation language means caribou crossing stone.[7]